 It’s already happening in other parts of the world.
 ‘Deep Patient, a program developed by a research group at Mount Sinai Hospital in New York, has very accurately predicted cancer of the liver and even schizophrenia.’

-Whatever the technology and rapid advancements that are implemented and utilised in 2018, we can be assured it’s all geared towards the common goals of saving both patient and healthcare system money, improving performance and supplying the ultimate patient care and treatment.
+Whatever the technology and rapid advancements that are implemented and utilized in 2019, we can be assured it’s all geared towards the common goals of saving both patient and healthcare system money, improving performance and supplying the ultimate patient care and treatment.